Jebaraj/SuperTuxKart-IceHockey/README.md

 architecture closely resembling the general U-net architecture, with a down-sampling section that doubles the number of channels followed by an up-sampling section that halves the number of channels.
-We started with class Initial() shown in fig.3 in Appendix that takes in the input image and applies two 3x3 convolutions each followed by a Batch normalization, ReLU activation.
-Then, a down-sampling step is implemented in class Downsample() shown in fig.4 of the Appendix that is called in three blocks of the encoder to downsample the image down to the most meaningful pixels.
+We started with class Initial() that takes in the input image and applies two 3x3 convolutions each followed by a Batch normalization, ReLU activation.
+Then, a down-sampling step is implemented in class Downsample() that is called in three blocks of the encoder to downsample the image down to the most meaningful pixels.
 Each down-sampling step consists of the repeated application of two 3x3 convolutions